 Courtesy: Caring for others

 There are also points of courtesy that help us take care of each other and of the flow of the retreat.

-- Water: When drinking the nice clean filtered water, we can be remembering all the people who filtered it, put it in the big bottles, loaded bottle onto truck to distribution, unloaded, loaded again onto truck to bring to us, unloaded, and lifted that big bottle to pour it into our big water can!
-Then we won’t idly drink half a glass and throw the rest out, thinking of all the muscle power that it took to get it to us. 🙂
+When drinking the nice clean filtered water, we can be remembering all the people who filtered it, put it in the big bottles, loaded bottle onto truck to distribution, unloaded, loaded again onto truck to bring to us, unloaded, and lifted that big bottle to pour it into our big water can!
+Then we don’t want to idly drink half a glass and throw the rest out, if we are thinking of all the muscle power that it took to get it to us. 🙂

-- Giving back: Being mindful that Kow Tham exists entirely on donations, we can think what we have received here and give back so that Kow Tham can continue on to provide for the next person … or even you, to come back again!
+- Giving back: We can think what we have received here and give back so that Khao Tham can continue on to provide for the next person … or even you, to come back again!